Concrete Anchor Drill Bit and Hole Size Chart

 Can I use a regular masonry bit for concrete anchors?

 A standard masonry bit will technically drill into concrete, but it dulls much faster than a carbide-tipped hammer drill bit and tends to produce a slightly oversized, rougher hole.
-For reliable anchor performance, always use an SDS-plus or SDS-max carbide bit designed for rotary hammer drills.
+For reliable anchor performance, always use an SDS+ or SDS-Max carbide bit designed for rotary hammer drills.
+Relton’s 207-series SDS+ bits are manufactured to ANSI B212.15 tolerance specifically for concrete anchor setting.

 What happens if I drill the hole too deep?